 The Military Program at UBH Denton is one of our nation’s oldest and most-experienced dedicated military programs.
 Our staff of mental health professionals has deep experience working with service members in all branches and at every level of the military.
 We consider it an honor and a privilege to help those who serve our nation reclaim their lives.

 We work with each individual to create a compassionate, non-judgmental, customized treatment plan that addresses their challenges and uses their strengths.
 We welcome the participation of family members and work with command to safely return each service member to base or veteran to the community..

-- Dedicated military unit with dedicated staff (clinicians, nurses, techs)
+Dedicated military unit with military culture trained staff (clinicians, nurses, techs)